mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-issue-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the GitHub Cloud Issue Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot." ms.date: 02/14/2025
+description: "Set up the GitHub Cloud Issues Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot." ms.date: 02/14/2025
 ---

 # GitHub Cloud Issues Microsoft Graph connector (preview)
 The GitHub Cloud Issues Microsoft Graph connector allows your organization to index issues stored in GitHub.
 After you configure the connector and index GitHub content, users can search and retrieve information via Microsoft Search and Microsoft 365 Copilot.
 This article is intended for Microsoft 365 administrators or anyone who configures, runs, or monitors GitHub Cloud Issues Microsoft Graph connector.

 ## Capabilities
 - Index GitHub issues.
 - Enable Microsoft Search and Microsoft 365 Copilot to retrieve GitHub data efficiently.
 - Maintain GitHub ACLs and user permissions.
 - Allow administrators to customize crawl frequency and indexing preferences.

 ## Limitations
 - The connector does not support indexing GitHub CI/CD pipelines beyond status indexing.
 - On-premises/self-hosted GitHub instances aren't currently supported.
 - The connector is designed to support GitHub Enterprise.
 Users on Free or Team plans may experience limited functionality or reduced support.

 ## Prerequisites

-Before you set up the connector:

 1. Make sure that your GitHub instance is accessible via API.
 2. Set up a GitHub App for authentication.
 You can specify which organizations and repositories a GitHub app is authorized to access, effectively determining what content the connector will crawl.
 3. Generate a **Client ID** and **Client secret** from the GitHub App for authentication.